rlennon/chickchickrun21/README.md

     Please add and update items within Jira prior to the sprint planning session.
     Sprint retro will occur <frequency, date & time>.
     The order that people present their sprint retro updates will be based on <sample: alphabetical> order of those present at the meeting.
-    Points raised in the sprint retro will be noted and posted on the slack channel by the <who: example Scrum Master>.
+    Points raised in the sprint retro will be noted and posted on the slack channel by the Scrum Master.
     Backlog refinement?
-    Task estimation will be done using <fill in>.
+    Task estimation will be done using Pocker Planner.
     Come prepared to meetings.
     Be on time for Stand Ups and meetings.
     Mobile phones on silent.